-TakeMeHome™ – a new free HIV/STI home testing program
+TakeMeHome™ – a free HIV/STI self-testing program

-TakeMeHome™ is designed with a focus on reaching men who have sex with men (MSM) who use dating apps, though the platform is open to all people over age 17 who haven’t had a recent HIV test.
-We are eager to support health partners who are also prioritizing other communities who could benefit from home testing, including trans and non-binary people, sex workers, and people who inject drugs.
+Building Healthy Online Communities (BHOC), in partnership with Emory University and NASTAD, developed the National Home Test Kits program for state and local health departments to offer confidential HIV and comprehensive STI testing delivered securely and discreetly directly to their constituents.
+TakeMeHome™ is designed with a focus on reaching men who have sex with men (MSM) and trans/non-binary people who use dating apps, though the platform is open to all people over age 17* who haven’t had a recent HIV or STI test.
+We are eager to support health partners who are also prioritizing other communities who could benefit from self-testing, including cisgender women of color, disabled people, sex workers, and people who inject drugs.
+This service is currently offered in English and Spanish. *Age of participation is based on FDA-approval for the OraQuick test.
+Lab-based testing age limits are based on laws in your area.
+Why we support self-testing:

-Updates (as of March 21, 2022):
+Updates (as of September 16, 2024):

 “What a great program.
-Smooth process without the anxiety of a doctors office.”
+Smooth process without the anxiety of a doctor’s office.”

 “After losing my job and benefits, I could not afford the tests any longer.
 Thank you for this wonderful service.”

 “Wonderful service as I’ve been too scared to go get tested.
 This’ll make it much easier for me just to take at home.
-Otherwise, I’m not sure when i would get the courage to go get tested.”
+Otherwise, I’m not sure when I would get the courage to go get tested.”

 Program Background